gustavoalvim21/lean/ROADMAP.md

 - [ ] Bike, track and gear preview
   Visual preview of bikes, tracks and riding gear before entering the track.
+- [ ] Drag & drop mod install
+  Drop mods into the app and let it install and organize everything automatically.

 👉 Follow the development and get involved: **[Patreon](https://www.patreon.com/cw/alv21x)**